School of Medicine

 In addition to seeing patients, Dr. Chang is a physician-scientist devoted to advancing the field of cardiovascular medicine.
 His research has been focused on identifying a new genetic organism that better models human heart disease than the mouse.
 For this purpose, he has been studying the mouse lemur, the smallest non-human primate, performing cardiovascular phenotyping (vital signs, ECG, echocardiogram) on lemurs both in-bred (in France) and in the wild (in Madagascar) to try to identify mutant cardiac traits that may be heritable - and in the process, characterize the first high-throughput primate model of human cardiac disease.

-Associate Professor of Medicine (Cardiovascular Medicine)
+Assistant Professor of Medicine (Cardiovascular Medicine)

-Clinical Associate Professor, Medicine - Cardiovascular Medicine
+Clinical Assistant Professor, Medicine - Cardiovascular Medicine